Balanced Academic Growth

 Government Exam Awareness

-Students are introduced to the value of aptitude, general awareness, communication, and disciplined study habits that matter for many future government pathways.
+Students are introduced to aptitude, general awareness, communication, current-affairs thinking, and disciplined study habits that matter for many future government pathways.

 AI Classes